A credit card balance transfer moves high-interest debt to another credit card with a lower interest rate.

 Some cards set a maximum amount you can transfer, so you might not be able to transfer the full amount from your current card.
 If there's still money owing on your current card after the transfer, you'll have to pay interest and fees on that as well.
 It may not be worth paying interest and fees on two cards.

-Compare balance transfers
+Compare the costs of balance transfers

 Compare rates and fees so you get a balance transfer that will save you money, not cost you more later.